The Hidden Blood Sugar Rollercoaster

 • Hormonal imbalance

-The Glycemic Index (GI) is a tool that measures how quickly carbohydrate-containing foods raise blood sugar.
-Foods are ranked on a scale from 0–100:
+The Glycemic Index (GI) measures how quickly foods raise blood sugar levels.

 • Low GI foods create a slower, steadier rise in blood sugar